 1873: Dr. Armauer Hansen of Norway was the first to see the leprosy germ under a microscope.
 This was a revolutionary discovery.
 The evidence was clear: leprosy is caused by a germ (Mycobacterium leprae).
 It was not hereditary, a curse, or from sin.
 Because of Dr. Hansen’s work, leprosy is also called Hansen’s disease.

 Early 20th century: From the early 1900s through the late 1940s, leprosy doctors in Africa, Asia, the Far East, South America and elsewhere injected patients with oil from the chaulmoogra nut.
 This painful treatment appeared to work for some patients.
-Long term benefits were questionable, though.
+However, the long-term benefits were questionable.

 1906: The organization that would become American Leprosy Missions is founded in New York City by a group of seven prominent ministers, mission executives and businessmen at the urging of Thomas Bailey, a representative from the London-based “Mission to Lepers in India and the East”.